-More information on Warburg Pincus Global Growth 14 is included as Attachment C beginning on page 15.
+More information on Warburg Pincus Global Growth 14 is included as Attachment C beginning on page 19.

-Staff is requesting that the Investment Advisory Council concur with Staff's recommendation to commit up to \$300 million, or 20% of Warburg Pincus Global Growth 14, whichever is less, plus an additional amount not to exceed one percent of the total commitment for the payment of required charges at closing.
+The Investment Advisory Council concurs with Staff's recommendation that the SBI authorize the Executive Director, with assistance from the SBI's legal counsel, to negotiate and execute a commitment of up to \$300 million, or 20% of Warburg Pincus Global Growth 14, whichever is less, plus an additional amount not to exceed one percent of the total commitment for the payment of required charges at closing.
 Approval of this potential commitment is not intended to be, and does not constitute in any way, a binding or legal agreement or impose any legal obligations on the State Board of Investment and neither the State of Minnesota, the Investment Advisory Council, the State Board of Investment nor its Executive Director have any liability for reliance by Warburg Pincus upon this approval.
 Until the Executive Director on behalf of the SBI executes a formal agreement, further due diligence and negotiations may result in the imposition of additional terms and conditions on Warburg Pincus or reduction or termination of the commitment.